Four

-The mound of Newgrange is surrounded by a huge stone circle, one of the biggest
+The huge passage-grave at Newgrange is surrounded by an enormous stone circle, one of the largest

 There are twelve standing stones remaining today, the same number that was reported when the mound was first recorded in 1699.
 There is an average of nine meters between the surviving stones,